RitoKito/RISK-32/README.md

 # RISK-XVII
-RISK-XVII is a RISC-32I emulator able to interpret 33 RISC-32I instruction written in Assembly.
+RISK-XVII is a RISC-32I emulator able to interpret 33 RISC-32I instructions written in Assembly.

 RISK-XVII consists of:\
 32 registers (32-bits each)\